apache/arrow/python/doc/source/ipc.rst

    pickled = pickle.dumps(data)
    %timeit unpickled_data = pickle.loads(pickled)

-We aspire to make these functions high-speed alternative to pickle for transient serialization in Python big data applications.
+We aspire to make these functions a high-speed alternative to pickle for transient serialization in Python big data applications.

 Serializing Custom Data Types